adriaan-vd-graaf/mrlink2/README.md

   --sumstats_outcome SUMSTATS_OUTCOME
                         The summary statistics file of the outcome file.
 Please see the README file or the example_files folder for examples on how to make these files.
-  --out OUT             The path where to output results --tmp TMP             a prepend on where to save temporary files --p_threshold P_THRESHOLD
+  --out OUT             The path where to output results --tmp TMP             Not necessary anymore: a prepend on where to save temporary files DEPRECATED --p_threshold P_THRESHOLD
                         The P value threshold for which select regions.
 This is the same as the clumping P value threshold --region_padding REGION_PADDING